 How universal credit is paid

-It may take a while to get used to budgeting for a month at a time if you usually manage your money from week to week.
-If you need help to manage while you wait for your first payment, you may be able to claim a short-term advance of universal credit.
+You will usually have to wait at least 6 weeks for your first payment.
+If you need help while you wait for your first payment, you may be able to get a short-term advance of universal credit.

 You must have a bank, building society or credit union account to receive your universal credit payments.